-Sampson Dees is first recorded in the 1790 census of Sampson Co NC with a family of 1 male over 16, 3 males under 16, 2 females, 1 slave.
+He is next listed in the 1790 Federal census of Sampson Co NC with a family of 1 male over 16, 3 males under 16, 2 females, 1 slave.
 Listed next in the census is William Dees, presumably brother of Sampson Dees.

 Neighbors of Sampson Dees in the 1810 Hopkinsville census were Frederick Arick (possibly father of Elizabeth Arick, who married Luke Dees) and John Potts (possibly father of Ruth Potts, who married Sampson in 1814).
 A neighbor found on page 587 of the Hopkinsville census of 1810 was Elijah Fisher, who was probably married at that time to Elizabeth Dees.